amit-chakdhare09/C-Programs/README.md

 ## Description

-This repository contains a collection of 50 C++ programs covering a wide range of concepts, from basic syntax to intermediate algorithms and data structures.
-These programs are designed to help learners strengthen their understanding of C++ and improve their problem-solving skills.
+This repository contains a collection of 46 C++ programs covering a wide range of concepts, from basic syntax to intermediate algorithms and data structures.
+These programs are designed to help learners strengthen their understanding of C++ and improve problem-solving skills.

 ## Table of Contents